Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SimplexNoise/documentation.md

 * This node calculates simplex noise, for more information regarding simplex noise see: <a href="https://en.wikipedia.org/wiki/Simplex_noise" target="_blank">Simplex Noise</a>.

-* Other names for this node include: Simplex noise.
+* Other names for this node include: SimplexNoise, Simplex noise.

 ### Example(s)